 Li-ion Capacitor Features

-GC Li-ion Capacitors are capable of over 250,000 discharge cycles without dropping below 80% of its initial capacitance.
-Most batteries are only capable of 500-1000 discharge cycles.
+GC Li-ion Capacitors are able to perform over 300,000 charge cycles while retaining over 80% of initial capacitance.
+Most rechargeable batteries are capable of less than 1000 charge cycles within that threshold.

 The high charging efficiency and extended cycle life of LiCs are well-suited for battery-capacitor hybrid systems.
 These systems enable capacitors to smooth power output by providing auxiliary power to boost batteries- enhancing power functions and preventing batteries from having to perform deep discharges, which improves performance and prolongs lifetime.